balancer/balancer-v2-monorepo/audits/test-report.md

 ➤ [@balancer-labs/v2-vault]:       ✓ has an initial authorizer (368ms)
 ➤ [@balancer-labs/v2-vault]:       ✓ can be initialized to the zero address (410ms)
 ➤ [@balancer-labs/v2-vault]:     change authorizer
-➤ [@balancer-labs/v2-vault]:       when the sender is has the permission to do it ➤ [@balancer-labs/v2-vault]:         ✓ can change the authorizer to another address ➤ [@balancer-labs/v2-vault]:         ✓ emits an event when authorizer changed ➤ [@balancer-labs/v2-vault]:         ✓ can change the authorizer to the zero address
+➤ [@balancer-labs/v2-vault]:       when the sender has the permission to do it ➤ [@balancer-labs/v2-vault]:         ✓ can change the authorizer to another address ➤ [@balancer-labs/v2-vault]:         ✓ emits an event when authorizer changed ➤ [@balancer-labs/v2-vault]:         ✓ can change the authorizer to the zero address